DerekSHAOZH/Global_Phylogeny_by_Local_Inferences/README.md

 Final Project for FUB 22Win Phylogeny Inference and Application

 ## .ipynb
-*GPLI.ipynb* is the interactive jupyter notebook which has the same function as the python scripts.
+*GPLI.ipynb* is the interactive jupyter notebook (supported by Google Colab) which has the same function as the python scripts.

 ## Prerequisites
 * Python (v >= 3.8)